How to Sew Marine Canvas

 Thread color?
 Well that depends on your level of sewing ability.
 If you choose a thread color that highly contrasts your material, and you are a sewing beginner, then expect to see your errors.
 We’ve seen some beautiful projects with highly contrasted thread/material, but make sure you can handle the added pressure of nailing those seams.

 As long as you are using the correct type of sewing machine, needle, and thread to handle your thick marine canvas materials you can sew like you would on a normal household sewing machine.
-The key is, use a walking foot sewing machine….and with our longer stitch length we feel like the TuffSew Straight Stitch Sewing Machine is your best choice.
+The key is, use a walking foot sewing machine….and with our longer stitch length we feel like the TuffSew Straight Stitch or ZigZag sewing machines are your best choices.